Watford F.C. in European football: 1983–84 UEFA Cup

 Under Graham Taylor, The Hornets enjoyed their highest ever league finish in the 1982–83 season when they finished second behind Liverpool, securing qualification to the UEFA Cup the following season, alongside compatriots Aston Villa, Nottingham Forest and Tottenham Hotspur; the latter would go on to win the competition.
 Watford's first opponents were 1.
 FC Kaiserslautern.
 Watford lost the first leg 3–1, however a 3–0 win at Vicarage Road saw them safely through to the second round, where they faced Levski Spartak, a Bulgarian side.
 A 1–1 draw in Hertfordshire was followed up with a 3–1 win after extra time in the Vasil Levski National Stadium, ensuring Watford's progress to the third round.

-The draw matched Watford with Czechoslovakian club AC Sparta Prague.
+The draw matched Watford with Czechoslovak club AC Sparta Prague.
 At home, Watford went 2–0 down in the first half however recovered to 2–2 with goals from Wilf Rostron and Jimmy Gilligan but a late winner from substitute Zdeněk Ščasný sunk the Yellows.
 A 4–0 away defeat sealed Watford's exit as a 7–2 aggregate loss ended their European campaign.